A New Oratorio

 Scored for two tenor soloists (Jesus and Peter), a mezzo-soprano soloist (Mary Magdalene), SATB choir, and full orchestra, the work may be presented either in its entirety or as individual movements.
 The complete performance runs approximately 70 minutes, with subtitles available.

-The oratorio is available for performance under a nominal licensing fee.
-Parts may be copied as needed, provided they are destroyed following the event.
+The oratorio is currently available for performance under a nominal licensing agreement.
+Parts may be copied as needed.
 In some cases, the composer may also be available to assist with performers in preparing the music.

 For performance inquiries, contact: